tari-project/tari/RFC/src/RFC-1000_TariUseCases.md

 * Is Legendary
 	* https://www.youtube.com/watch?v=HK6B2da3DPA
 * Drives collectibility
-	* Is part of a series of bats from famous batsmen
+	* Is part of a series of bats from famous batsmen.
 * Can be combined with other assets
-	* Be one of the first 10 people to combine six bats to turn this asset into a ODI century bat
+	* Be one of the first 10 people to combine six bats to turn this asset into a One Day International (ODI) century bat:
-		* ODI century bats are rare.
-They are 1 of 10.
+		* ODI century bats are rare, they are 1 of 10.
 		* ODI century bats are legendary.
 * Has no superpowers
 * Has no utility